TextsHQ/platform-sdk/readme.md

 1. It's important to get the network layer working first to avoid complicating things.
 Write a simple CLI script that connects to the platform, fetches the threads/messages and prints it to the console, and run it using `node dist/script.js`
 2. Once it's working with node, test if it runs with Electron using `electron dist/script.js` — this will work fine unless there are native dependencies.
 3. After getting the network layer working well, you can proceed with creating the integration.
+Here's [a boilerplate](https://github.com/TextsHQ/platform-boilerplate).

 There are four main objects defined by the SDK: